Finding The Right Addiction Therapist Near Me

 The different types of addiction

-Though addiction is often attributed to substance use, it can come in many forms, and addiction therapists have the tools to support both physical and psychological dependencies.
+Though addiction is often attributed to substance abuse, it can come in many forms, and addiction therapists have the tools to support both physical and psychological dependencies.
 For example, they can treat gambling addiction, internet addiction, sex addiction, and love addiction, among others.
 These addictions can be as severe and life-altering as physical ones, as a is characterized by a compulsion to use a substance or continue a behavior even when it proves harmful.
 It can also be challenging to quit a psychological addiction, so addiction therapy can be valuable.

 How can addiction affect your life?